-In 1978, researchers at Northwestern University and the University of Massachusetts conducted a famous study that looked at the happiness levels of a group of people who had won the lottery and a group who had lost limbs in accidents.
+In 1978, researchers at Northwestern University and the University of Massachusetts conducted a famous study that looked at the happiness levels of a group of people who had won the lottery and also a group who had recently lost limbs in accidents, who it would be fair to say must have felt like their lives were falling apart.

-But in reality, the results showed a not such a distant divide.
-Instead of the polar opposite lives that were imagined, the happiness levels were at a similar range.
+But in reality, the results showed a not such a distant divide in happiness levels.
+Instead of these polar opposite lives that were imagined, the happiness levels were at a similar range.

 But how could this be?